AlexandraH-code/ms4-bookishnook/README.md

 - [W3Schools CSS Tutorial](https://www.w3schools.com/css/default.asp) - Used to check things related to CSS.
 - [W3Scools Python Tutorial](https://www.w3schools.com/python/default.asp) - Used to check things related to Python.
 - [Django Documentation](https://docs.djangoproject.com/en/5.2/) - Used to check things related to Python.
-- [chatGPT](https://chatgpt.com/) - Got help with the modals for creating an account and logging in.
+- [chatGPT](https://chatgpt.com/) - Got help with the scripts for newsletter and modals for creating an account and logging in.

 ---